Terms and conditions

 b.
 Attendees who are unable to meet the above requirements or fail to meet the pre-set assessment criteria for the course will not be awarded a certificate and will not be able to act as first aiders in the workplace.

 c.
 It is the responsibility of the Customer to select suitable persons to train to become first aiders in the workplace.

 a.
-It is the responsibility of the Customer to ensure that Attendees attending a first aid re-certification Course hold proof of a current (in date) first aid at work certificate which is valid for the duration of the re-certification Course being attended.
+It is the responsibility of the Customer to ensure that Attendees attending a first aid re-certification Course have previously held a full three-day first aid at work certificate.

 b.
 If British Red Cross issues a certificate to an Attendee on successful completion of a re-certification Course and subsequently finds out that the Attendee did not complete the initial first aid at work training, the re-certification certificate will be invalid, regardless of the success of the Attendee at the re-certification Course.